-Another useful practice resource (in which the emphasised part is played on an instrument rather than voice) can be found here.
-Unfortunately this site does not feature this Vaughan Williams work.
-Other works, however, can be found as follows:
+Another useful practice resource (in which the emphasised part is played on an instrument rather than voice) can be found here, but it lists none of our featured works this time.
+For future reference you can find it here.

 This site enables you to hear your particular part emphasised and sung by professional singers complete with orchestral accompaniment.
-There are not many composers/works featured on this site at the moment and Vaughan Williams is not amongst them.
-However, the site does feature both works by Fauré and the Vivaldi “Gloria”
+There are not many composers/works featured on this site at the moment and none of the featured works this time.
+For future reference you can find it here.

 John Fletcher’s Midi and MP3 Files (including slowed-down sections)